tiberiusuciu/mtgvue/README.md

   - [MongoDB](https://www.mongodb.com/) - NoSQL database
 - Other
   - [MTGJSON](https://mtgjson.com/) - JSON object of remotely anything involving MTG
+  - [Scryfall](https://scryfall.com/) - Great MTG website with HD image assets for the cards

 ### Run it locally
 You will need to have [MongoDB](https://www.mongodb.com/) installed on your computer